lukeproske/huckleberry-pi/README.md

 ![bumbleberry-1-small](https://github.com/user-attachments/assets/0861c220-9c7e-4fc5-81a6-36195ce6dd99)

-# Bramble Berry Pi
+# Bumble Berry Pi
-A cheap, easy-to-build Raspberry Pi Cyberdeck
+A cheap, easy-to-build Raspberry Pi Handheld Cyberdeck

 # Why Another Cyberdeck?
 - I wanted a Clockwork Pi uConsole, but didn’t want to wait 90 business days
-- I have a Raspberry Pi Touch Display, but I don’t like the on-screen keyboard interface.
-It seems to pop-up at inconvenient times.
+- I like the tactile feeling of a mini keyboard
-- I wanted something small enough to fit into a pant pocket, so I can easily take it anywhere, but with a large enough screen to do useful things like writing little programs, running scripts, etc
+- I wanted something small enough to fit into a pants pocket, so I can easily take it anywhere, but with a large enough screen to do useful things like writing little programs, running scripts, etc
 - I wanted to build this quickly & cheaply, with as many off-the-shelf components as possible
-- I mostly boot to the terminal interface, but I occasionally use the GUI
+- I mostly boot to the terminal interface and use tmux to manage mutliple terminal windows, but I occasionally use the GUI
-- I wanted to use the Raspberry Pi's I already owned, rather than having to buy a new compute module
+- I wanted to use the Raspberry Pi's I already owned (i.e. an old 3b+), rather than having to buy a new compute module

 # Key Features
 - 4.3” Touch Screen Display
 - Nice sized QWERTY keypad
-- 37 Watt-hour battery (all day battery life with Raspberry Pi 3)
+- 37 Watt-hour battery (all day battery life with Raspberry Pi 3b+)
 - Only 2 3D-Printed Parts
 - Minimal assembly required
 - All parts available on Amazon